otr4j/otrv4/otrv4.md

 > TODO MAC-keys are revealed after use by the receiving party.
 However, after receiving a message with TLV type 1 (DISCONNECT), the receiver no longer has an opportunity to reveal their collected keys, i.e. MAC-keys for messages sent by the sender of the disconnect-message.
 Should propose to send last message with flag IGNORE_UNREADABLE in order to expose those final MAC-keys without bothering its receiver with the inability to read.

+> REMARK if we reveal (used) MAC-keys on every first message of a ratchet, a long-running ratchet will eventually produce a significant number of keys to reveal once ratcheting forward. (e.g. 40 messages results in `40*64 = 2560 bytes`) This is particularly relevant for constraint communication channels, such that fragmentation becomes relevant.
+For example, a channel with limit of 180 bytes (after overhead subtracted) requires 15 messages just to expose the revealed keys.

 ## Fragmentation

 Some networks may have a _maximum message size_ that is too small to contain